kubernetes/enhancements/keps/sig-scheduling/4832-async-postfilter/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

-In such cases, the preemption fails at `AsyncPostFilter`.
+In such cases, API calls for the preemption fails in the preemption goroutines.
 But, the scheduler cannot perform not only the preemption, but anything essentially because it cannot get objects, bind Pods to Nodes, etc.

 ###### What are other known failure modes?